seqan/seqan3/doc/tutorial/sam_file/index.md

 \assignment{Assignment 2: Combining sequence and alignment files}

-Read in the following reference sequence FASTA file (see the sequence file tutorial if you need a reminder):
+Read the following reference sequence FASTA file (see the sequence file tutorial if you need a reminder):

 \snippet doc/tutorial/sam_file/sam_file_solution2.cpp ref_file

 Then read the following SAM file while providing the reference sequence information.

+\snippet doc/tutorial/sam_file/sam_file_solution2.cpp sam_file

 Only use
 * seqan3::sam_record::id,
 * seqan3::sam_record::reference_id,
 * seqan3::sam_record::mapping_quality, and
 * seqan3::sam_record::alignment.

-\snippet doc/tutorial/sam_file/sam_file_solution2.cpp sam_file

 With that information do the following:
   * Filter the alignment records and only take those with a mapping quality >= 30.